-Fig. 5 Community dock as process evaluation by the usage of local community basic data and local people's subjective data abilities and preferences.
+Sen thinks that the provision of goods and services does not guarantee people a high level of well-being, and points out that people can choose a set of goods and services and transform them into more meaningful life path by the maximum use of their own abilities and preferences.
 He emphasizes that society should give freedom to all regardless of conditions such as illness and disability, which is considered as the ultimate goal of development based on his capability idea.
 To realize this, the role of local community and living conditions has become critical.
 Among factors, which may hamper realization of society based on the capability concept, structural issues for causing social injustice like prejudice and discrimination are included.
 If one pursues society that improves people's well-being, local social structure needs to be changed simultaneously and local policy should be evaluated from that angle.
 In fact, depopulation in rural areas and local cities with a weakened local economy became a serious issue in Japan, and, in particular, the issue of subjective well-being and happiness of local people in these areas needs special attention.
 As an effective measure to solve these social issues, local agents should take actions to improve their own well-being by respecting and maintaining the good aspects of one's own community.